How often will my child have a reading book?

 Oxford Owl for Home is our website for parents and carers.
 Here, you’ll find information about the primary curriculum along with tips and activities to help your child with reading, English, and maths at home.

 Oxford Owl for Home is written specially for parents to help you be as well-informed as you can be, making sure you have everything you need to support your child on their journey through primary school.
 From learning to read to understanding a tricky bit of maths, from the first day at school to making sense of exams.

 What if your child is struggling and needs more help beyond the Letters and Sound books?

-If you child needs more practise at a set of sounds and has completed the schools phonic scheme books we will enhance their fluency and experience through phonics bug.
-This is an additional approved government phonics scheme.
-This will be only used as an extension.
+If you child needs more practise at a set of sounds and has completed the schools phonic scheme books we will enhance their fluency and experience through catch up interventions and memory skills.
+This is an approved government phonics scheme.
+This will be only used as an extension when required.
 You will see the same teaching sequence as letters and sounds making it compatible.